LorenzoSansone/Multiple-Courirers-Planning/README.md

 ### Building and Running the Graph Creator

-1. Make the run script executable:
+1. If needed, make the run script executable:

 ```bash
 chmod +x run_graph_creator.sh